 How To Get Tickets To Pitti Palace

-While you are not required to buy tickets in advance, if you are traveling to Florence during peak season (March to October included), purchasing your tickets before actually visiting the museum is highly advisable.
+While you are not required to buy tickets in advance, if you are traveling to Florence during peak season (March to October included), purchasing your Pitti Palace tickets before actually visiting the museum is highly advisable.
+On certain particularly busy days you may be unable to get in if you don’t have pre-purchased tickets!

 Get your tickets to Pitti Palace via the official website

-This is the official website to buy Pitti Palace tickets.
+This is the official Pitti Palace tickets website.
 Buying tickets on the official museum site lets you know exactly where your money is going.
-This option is highly recommended.
+This is the option I recommend the most as long as you don’t need any flexibility and don’t want a guide.

 To get your ticket via the official website, follow the simple instructions.
 Upon payment, you will get an order confirmation via email which will include a transaction code, and shortly after another email showing the kind of ticket you bought.

-On the day of your visit, go to the Museum Ticket Office with your confirmation email, and you’ll be handed your ticket to show at the gate.
+On the day of your visit, go to the Pitti Palace Ticket Office with your confirmation email, and you’ll be handed your ticket to show at the gate.

 Just make sure to be at the museum at least 15 minutes before your entry time.
 You may not be allowed to enter if you arrive later than this.